-The Dreamegg (see on Amazon) is a decent white noise machine at an affordable price.
-With 24 sound options and a good volume range, it will help mask external noise during the day or night.
+The Dreamegg is an affordable white noise machine that has a lot to like.
+With 24 sound options and a good volume range, it capably masks external noise that’s disturbing you.

 - Good variety: 10 nature, 7 fan, and 7 white noise options.